Kaj Christiansen: Biography

 Kaj Christiansen started his amateur footballing career with KFUM's Boldklub, but like so many of his prolific KFUM teammates, he eventually moved to a larger Copenhagen club to make his national breakthrough.
 Christiansen moved to BK Frem, where he made his senior debut against Kjøbenhavns Boldklub (KB) on 21 March 1943.
 He scored four goals in the first half, but KB retaliated with six goals in the second half, and Frem lost 4–6.
 Playing in the centre forward position, Christiansen was seen as the natural successor of Frem's club icon and the most popular Danish footballer of his time, centre forward Pauli Jørgensen.
 Rather than Jørgensen's physical style, Kaj Christiansen was a quick player of great anticipation.

 Just months after his debut for Frem, Christiansen made his debut for the Denmark national football team in June 1943, the last Danish international game during the Second World War.
-He scored two goals on headers in the debut game, a 3–2 win against the Sweden national football team, with Danish King Christian X in attendance.
+He scored two goals on headers in the debut game, a 3–2 win against the Sweden men's national football team, with Danish King Christian X in attendance.
 He was subsequently named 1943 Danish Sports Talent of the Year.
 In his first season with Frem, Kaj Christiansen and the team won the 1943–44 Danish Championship.
 When the Danish national team played its next games in 1945, Christiansen played two games and scored two goals that year.
 He scored two additional goals in another two international games, playing one each in 1946 and 1948.
 In 1948, Kaj Christiansen signed a professional contract.
 He was thus ineligible to play for the amateur-only Danish national team, and was not picked for the Danish team which won bronze medals at the 1948 Summer Olympics.